 Total cost: $35+ USD.
 The 2GB RAM Raspberry Pi retails for a mere $35.
 The 4GB model clocks in at $55 for just the board.
+Or, the 8GB model slides in around $75.
 You can get a complete kit with various components such as a compatible USB-C power supply for around $70 or more, which is a great deal if you need all physical components like a keyboard, mouse, PSU, case, and microSD card.
 All software is free to use.

 Download and Install Monkajaro

 First up, head over to LEEPSPVIDEO's video of Monkajaro and download the Monkajaro image.
 It's a 7Z file, so depending on your software, you may be able to burn it straight to a microSD card or you might need to decompress it first.
 Etcher, a great image mounting program, can mount a 7Z file directly to a microSD card.
 If you need to decompress the zipped image, an application such as 7Zip works extremely well.
 With a bootable image creator like Etcher, select either the unzipped Monkajaro OS image or the 7Z file as your operating system to burn.
 Then, pick your mounting location, in this case a microSD card, When you've got your image and medium both selected, hit flash.
 Wait for burning to complete, and when finished, remove your microSD card, pop it into the Pi, and power it on.

 Monkajaro Raspberry Pi 4 First Set Up and Configuration